 Board Agendas will be published, when possible, before the relevant meeting.
 Minutes are only approved at the subsequent Board meeting, so they will be added when they have been approved by the Board.

 Board Meeting on June 18, 2018

 Board Meeting on May 14, 2018

 Board Meeting on February 27, 2018

 Plans were made to partner with LWV Oakland in April for the Assembly District 15 Candidate Forum themed “Coalition for Place Accountability.”
 LWVBAE Chapter will request a forum on Regional Measure 3 to the Bay Area League.
 Signature gathering is organized for support of the commercial property tax measure.

 The LWVBAE Board agreed to send a letter of support to the City of Berkeley to refine Ranked Choice Voting (RCV) calculations.
 Action Director, Preston Jordan, will write an op-ed regarding Albany low-income municipal tax provisions and implementation.
 Members will work with Berkeley High School’s Mr. V on a Voter Registration Event as part of Vote 16 in late February.

 Jan 22, 2018 League Calendar Planning Meeting

 LWVBAE’s election methods study on multi-seat plurality was given the go ahead by the Board.
-This study on multi-seat plurality moved forward with the Board approving the team’s statement of scope:
+This study on multi-seat plurality moved forward with this statement of scope: